liaojason2/node-github-package-cloud-run/README.md

 # GitHub Package Deploy to Google Cloud Run

-A Github Action template for who need to deploy to Google Cloud Run from GitHub package
+A Github Action template for who need to deploy to Google Cloud Run from GitHub package.

 ## Quickstart